topcubaba/binance-tradebot/README.md

 This tradebot works on Binance.

-It's a simple bot that works with RSI Indicator (Relative Strength Index)
+It's a simple python bot that works with RSI Indicator (Relative Strength Index)

 It doesn't guarantee any profit.
 And I am not responsible for your trades.